 1. How should I manage my email list?

 There are many best practices you should implement to make sure your email list stays healthy over time.
-Follow these 11 steps and you’ll have an engaged, high-quality group of subscribers on your hands:
+To start:

-1. Use a top notch email marketing software – try Flodesk for free!
+1. Use top-notch email marketing software – try Flodesk for free!

 4. Embrace tagging and segmentation